yogeshdarji99/mesos/docs/external-containerizer.md

 This call does not return any data via stdout.

+## usage
-#### Gather resource usage statistics for the containerized executor
+### Gathers resource usage statistics for a containerized task
+Is used for polling the current resource uses for the given container.

-usage < containerizer::Usage > mesos::ResourceStatistics
+`usage < containerizer::Usage > mesos::ResourceStatistics`

 This call received the containerizer::Usage protobuf via stdin;